redpanda-data/connect/website/docs/components/outputs/retry.md

 ### `max_retries`

-`number` The maximum number of retries before giving up on the request.
+The maximum number of retries before giving up on the request.
 If set to zero there is no discrete limit.

+Type: `number`
+Default: `0`

 ### `backoff`

-`object` Control time intervals between retry attempts.
+Control time intervals between retry attempts.

+Type: `object`
+Default: `{"initial_interval":"500ms","max_elapsed_time":"0s","max_interval":"3s"}`

 ### `backoff.initial_interval`

-`string` The initial period to wait between retry attempts.
+The initial period to wait between retry attempts.

+Type: `string`
+Default: `"500ms"`

 ### `backoff.max_interval`

-`string` The maximum period to wait between retry attempts.
+The maximum period to wait between retry attempts.

+Type: `string`
+Default: `"3s"`

 ### `backoff.max_elapsed_time`

-`string` The maximum period to wait before retry attempts are abandoned.
+The maximum period to wait before retry attempts are abandoned.
 If zero then no limit is used.

+Type: `string`
+Default: `"0s"`

 ### `output`

-`object` A child output.
+A child output.

+Type: `object`
+Default: `{}`